martinlaxenaire/vue-curtains/curtains.md

 The `<Curtains></Curtains>` component is responsible for the creation of the WebGL context.
 It will act as a wrapper for the curtains.js <a href="https://www.curtainsjs.com/curtains-class.html">Curtains class</a>.

-For all those reasons, you should always wrap your application, including additional context providers and routing inside the `<Curtains></Curtains>` component.
+For all those reasons, you should always wrap your application, including routing inside the `<Curtains></Curtains>` component.

 #### Usage